New Greece Golden Visa vs. Portugal Golden Visa: Full Guide Comparison

 Both the Greek and Portuguese Golden Visa programs present unique opportunities for investors, each catering to different goals and preferences.
 Greece’s program is ideal for those looking to invest in real estate, particularly in high-demand areas, or in bonds and shares tied to the local economy, though it comes with specific property requirements and restrictions on short-term rentals.

-Portugal offers a broader range of investment options, including funds, job creation, research, and cultural contributions.
-Among these, investment funds are the most secure and predictable income-generating option, while other choices may carry more risk.
+Portugal offers a broader range of investment options, with investment funds being the most secure and predictable income-generating choice.
+Other options, such as job creation or research, may carry higher risks and less stable returns.

 Golden Visa Investment Income Comparison